ezili_sm_button

 © Ezili Dantò, June 30, 2008.
 All Rights Reserved

-Vèvè - are sacred Haitian hieroglyphics, divine drawings traditionally painted on the ground at a Vodun ceremony, representing a particular divine spirit, natural element or an irreducible essence of our African ancestors.
+Vèvè - are sacred Haitian hieroglyphics, divine drawings traditionally painted on the ground at a Vodun ceremony, representing a particular divine spirit, natural element or an irreducible essence of our African Ancestors.
 The act of drawing a vèvè is a calling forth of that particular sacred energy.

 Lè Marasa, Lè Mò e lè Mistè - is basic Haitian cosmology, basic Haitian trinity.
 It's also a means of explaining the general process of manifestation.
 The concept of Lè Marasa, Lè Mò e lè Mistè is also allegorical for past, present, future.
 In the beginning, out of primordial space came Lè Marasa, the sacred twin - male/female, yin/yang, earth/sky, high/low, contraction/release, et al...
 The original twin had children and then, as time passed away, the Parent(s) died becoming Lè Mò - the Dead.
 Through the process of remembrance by their children (present) the most significant, useful, achievement/part of the Dead, if repeatedly raised up, will become, after untold generations of remembrances, irreducible essences, Lè Mistè - or the Lwa yo, divine archetypes.
 In authentic Haitian Vodun it is the good, useful and sacred (Bondye - Good Eye) achievement/part that is raised up and repeated and so that becomes Vodun's irreducible essences, sacred Haitian archetypes - the Haitian gods.
 This is just a brief definition for the purposes of this essay and not all inclusive of the concept - literally/historically, mythological, metaphysically, metaphorically, or allegorically.
 One and one is three!